 She Made Household Items From Human Skin

 Ilse Koch is perhaps best known for her love of human skin and the horrifying arts and crafts projects she used it for.
-She had a hobby of collecting not only skin, but things made from skin.
+She had a hobby of collecting not only skin, but also things made from skin.
 After prisoners with tattoos - or any that she just didn't like that day - were killed, the SS guards would tan their skin and then store it.
-They would later turn it over to Ilse who would supposedly make book covers, gloves, and lampshades out of it for herself and the other officers.
+They would later turn it over to Ilse who supposedly used it to make book covers, gloves, and lampshades for herself and the other officers.